late2game/ttools2/docs/kerning editor manual/kerningEditorManual.md

 	<video src="videos/typeValue.mp4" controls width="840" type="video/mp4">

 1. **Symmetrical editing**.
 Kerning pairs like \\ and // often need to have the same kerning correction.
 They are not the same glyphs in a swapped order, they are different but symmetrical.
 There are two different kinds of symmetrical glyphs: pure symmetrical or symmetrical couples.
+Symmetrical editing can be used only in combination with vertical editing.
+Symmmetrical and swapped together are not allowed.

 	<video src="videos/symmetrical.mp4" controls width="840" type="video/mp4">